ehumpierres/elevate-demo-v4-server/config/demo_flow_questions.md

 - [A-only] Propose a succinct overall business optimization plan
 - (Optional) [A-only] Estimate a post-optimization growth scenario to evaluate whether the 50% growth rate is still possible.
 Which of the current assumptions would need to change and by how much?
 - (Optional) [A-only] I would you like a refined financial model or growth scenarios for investor conversations

+# Good questions to add:
+- Show me some typical support ticket complaints
+- Give me the breakdown of number of customers by vertical